sabdalah/sabdalah/README.md

+Oh and I should mention : I have a secret hidden talent.
+I can find information about almost anything if u just give me a crumb. ;)

 - *I made all the gifs/images in this special space of mine.
 They were designed specifically for making my github page to be more fun. :D*